Apicoplast: Evolutionary origin

-Evidence suggests that the apicoplast is a product of secondary endosymbiosis, and that the apicoplast may be homologous to the secondary plastid of the closely related dinoflagellate algae.
-An ancient cyanobacterium was first engulfed by a eukaryotic cell but was not digested.
-The bacterium escaped being digested because it formed a symbiotic relationship with the host eukaryotic cell; both the eukaryote and the bacterium mutually benefited from their novel shared existence.
-The result of the primary endosymbiosis was a photosynthetic eukaryotic alga.
+Structure suggests that the apicoplast is a product of secondary endosymbiosis.
+Considerable similarity to the dinoflagellate secondary plastid has been noted and it has since been shown that the two groups share the same plastid acquisition event.
+An ancient cyanobacterium was first engulfed by a eukaryotic cell but was not digested, forming a symbiotic relationship with the host eukaryotic cell; both the eukaryote and the bacterium mutually benefited from their novel shared existence.
+This is called primary endosymbiosis, which resulted in a photosynthetic eukaryotic alga.
 A descendant of this eukaryotic alga was then itself engulfed by a heterotrophic eukaryote with which it formed its own symbiotic relationship and was preserved as a plastid.

 The apicoplast evolved in its new role to preserve only those functions and genes necessary to beneficially contribute to the host-organelle relationship.
 The ancestral genome of more than 150 kb was reduced through deletions and rearrangements to its present 35 kb size.
 During the reorganization of the plastid the apicoplast lost its ability to photosynthesize.
 These losses of function are hypothesized to have occurred at an early evolutionary stage in order to have allowed sufficient time for the complete degradation of acknowledged photosynthetic relicts and the disappearance of a nucleomorph.

 Architecture and distribution

 Most Apicomplexa contain a single ovoid shaped apicoplast that is found at the anterior of the invading parasitic cell.
-The apicoplast is situated in close proximity to the cell's nucleus and often closely associated with a mitochondrion.
+The apicoplast is situated close to the cell's nucleus and often closely associated with a mitochondrion.
 The small plastid, only 0.15–1.5 μm in diameter, is surrounded by four membranes.
 The two inner membranes are derived from the algal plastid membranes; the next membrane out is called the periplastid membrane and is derived from the algal plasma membrane; Finally the outermost membrane belongs to the host endomembrane system.
 Within the apicoplast's stroma is a 35 kb long circular DNA strand that codes for approximately 30 proteins, tRNAs and some RNAs.
 Particles suspected to be bacterial ribosomes are present.
 The plastid, at least in the Plasmodium species, also contains "tubular whorls" of membrane that bear a striking resemblance to the thylakoids of their chloroplast relatives.
 The import of proteins into the apicoplast through the four membranes occurs through translocation complexes that originate from the algal plastid (for example:) or from a duplication of the endoplasmic-reticulum-associated protein degradation (for example:).